– What can acupuncture treat?

 Nicole graduated from Pacific College of Oriental Medicine in New York City with a Masters of Science in Traditional Oriental Medicine.
 Pacific College of Oriental Medicine is one of the oldest acupuncture schools in the nation.
 The MSTOM program includes nearly 3500 credit hours of theory and hands-on clinical practice, forty percent of which is in the bio-sciences.

 Nicole opened Common Source Acupuncture in October 2014 when she became aware of the lack of affordable acupuncture in Ann Arbor.
-Nicole practices acupuncture, herbs, and Chinese medical nutrition.
+The clinic is newly re-located to downtown Ypsilanti to remove some of the barriers of the original space.
+Nicole practices acupuncture, herbs, and Chinese medical nutrition along with being trained as a GAPS diet practitioner (learn more about GAPS here).
 While her practice provides a broad range of whole family wellness treatments, being a mom of young children, Nicole has a soft spot for working with children and providing labor preparation and support for pregnant women.